 IVPN is a solid, fast and dependable VPN service that comes with a lot of excellent features, checking all the right boxes.

-IVPN starts off great – with an excellent pricing plan and the promise of some secure connectivity.
-The software comes from Privatus Limited and was created back in 2009, so it’s been around a while.
+IVPN is a product of Privatus Limited that was created back in 2009, so it’s been around a while.

-Things continue to look good when you head to their nice and easy to use website.
-The company once again extolls their own safety levels, being at pains to point out that there is no need to provide any personally identifiable information during the sign up process – a big plus.
+Things continue to look good when you head to their nice and easy-to-use open-source website.
+The company once again extolls its own safety levels, being at pains to point out that there is no need to provide any personally identifiable information during the sign-up process – a big plus.
 They provide a range of security options, reliable security protocols, and encryption.
-There is a refreshing focus on privacy, as evidenced by the company’s location of Gibraltar.
+There is a refreshing focus on privacy, as evidenced by the company’s location in Gibraltar.

-Other areas that it is proud to boast about include having no leaks, keeping no logs, offering fast servers, and a myriad of other features.
-However, they do only have 37 servers across 14 countries – you’d expect rather more.
+It is proud to boast about other areas, including having no leaks, keeping no logs, offering fast servers, and a myriad of other features.
+However, they do only have 125+ servers across 30+ countries – you’d expect rather more, even though all of them are bare metal.
 Our IVPN review tries to determine whether there’s anything to all those positives listed on the IVPN website.

-This tool takes security incredibly seriously.
-All of their connections are encrypted with some of the highest levels of encryption available, which means that all traffic running through their networks is virtually impossible to hack.
+This tool takes security seriously.
+All of their connections are encrypted with a military-grade cipher, which means that all traffic running through their networks is virtually impossible to hack.

 IVPN also offers a kill switch, something they claim is one of the most secure around.
 Kill switch is essential to any VPN service – connections inevitably drop, potentially broadcasting the user’s IP address over the web.
 A kill switch prevents that by stopping all traffic.